 It never would have occurred to me that ski resorts even exist in Spain.
-I just happened to meet some representatives of Pyrennees Experience at the World Travel Market last year who told me about the Val d’Aran.
+I just happened to meet some people at a travel market who told me about the Val d’Aran.

 Their timing was perfect.
 My son, 17 years old, who normally asks for very little, had just the week before mentioned that someday he’d like to try skiing.
 Here was the perfect opportunity, so I went ahead and arranged it.

 I don’t ski, mind you.
 My husband and son were immediately enthusiastic, but I’m just too much of a klutz to try it again.
 I skied one day about 20 years ago at Yosemite.
-I took a lesson in the morning, then spent the rest of the day happily skiing down the “bunny slope,” taking the lift back up, and skiing down again, repeatedly.
+After a short lesson in the morning, I spent the rest of the day happily skiing down the “bunny slope,” taking the lift back up, and skiing down again, repeatedly.
 I knew better than to try a steeper slope.

 When I woke up the next morning, my ankle hurt so much I couldn’t walk.
 It turned out that sometime during that one day of skiing, I’d managed to tear a ligament in my ankle.
 Apparently that’s an achievement, given that ski boots immobilize the ankles entirely, and given that I never left the beginners’ slopes.
 Never again!